 What are some other causes of fever during pregnancy?
 Find out here.

-In some cases, a person may still be contagious for up to 1 week after their symptoms have disappeared.
+In some cases, a person may still be contagious for

 Some people experience post-viral fatigue for a week or so after the main symptoms disappear.
 They may have a lingering sense of tiredness and feeling unwell.

 Learn more here about post-viral syndrome and how to manage it.

 How long does it take for a cold to pass?
 Find out here.

 - The virus infects a person, usually through their nose or mouth.

 - After one day, they may be able to transmit the virus to others.

 - The chance of transmitting the virus is highest 3–4 days after symptoms appear.